 Ingredients: Super hydrating and nourishing

-This mask is packed with antioxidants, vitamin C, and minerals, which work together to hydrate and nourish the lips.
-From there, Laneige's proprietary Moisture Wrap technology—a combination of hyaluronic acid and minerals—creates a film over the lips to lock in the formula's moisturizing power.
+This mask is packed with antioxidants, vitamin C, and minerals in its hydrating formula.
+From there, Laneige's proprietary Moisture Wrap technology—a combination of hyaluronic acid, a humectant, and minerals—creates a film over the lips to lock in the formula's moisturizing power.
 This product is also free of parabens and phthalates, and it's clean by Byrdie's standards.

 The Scent & Feel: Luxe all the way